g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 When you compile & run again - you'll get a different compilation error.
 The gist of it is that you've handled "no value" and now you need to handle `Just a` value.
+PureScript (like most pure functional languages) won't allow "incomplete" programs to be compiled ... which is a good thing.
-So you need to provide matching deconstructors for each constructor of `CMUSphinx4ASRE`.
+We need to provide matching deconstructors for each constructor of `CMUSphinx4ASRE`.
 There's only one constructor for `CMUSphinx4ASRE` it's `SRecognised String` so let's add that, and construct a string from it.

 ```purescript